intershop/devenv-4-iom/doc/01_first_steps.md

     docker pull docker.intershop.de/intershophub/iom-dbaccount:1.3.0.0
     docker pull docker.intershop.de/intershophub/iom:4.0.0.0

-Before using `devenv-cli.sh` to manage our IOM developer instance, we need to have a look at how the configuration file will passed to the script.
-There are many different ways, which are explained in detail in [General Concepts of Configuration](02_configuration.md#concept_config).
-For our _first steps_ example we will use the mechanism, that `devenv.user.properties` will automatically be used, if it is located at the current directory.
+Before using `devenv-cli.sh` to manage your IOM developer instance, you need to know how the configuration file will passed to the script.
+There are some different ways, which are explained in detail in [General Concept of Configuration](02_configuration.md#concept_config).
+For our _first steps_ example you will use the mechanism, that `devenv.project.properties` will automatically be used, if it is located at the current directory.
 Hence, you only have to take care, to run `devenv-cli.sh` always from the directory, which contains the properties file.

-# Check Configuration
+# <a name="check_config"/>Check Configuration

 Due to the quite complex [Concept of Configuration](02_configuration.md#concept_config) of _devenv-4-iom_, you should make sure, that you are using the right configuration values.
 To do so, execute the `info config` command.